 Invalid wills

-Contact our teamA will may be contested on various bases, including non-compliance with essential formalities required for its creation.
+Contact our teamA will may be considered invalid on various bases, including non-compliance with essential formalities required for its creation.

-It is imperative that all wills adhere to the stipulations of the Wills Act 1837, to minimise the chances of them being found invalid at a later date.
+It is imperative that all wills adhere to the stipulations of the Wills Act 1837, to minimise the chances of a will being found invalid at a later date.
 Wills crafted through DIY methods often encounter numerous potential complications.
-The detailed stipulations for the signing and witnessing of wills mandate that the testator and two witnesses be concurrently present in the same room during the signing of the document.
+The detailed stipulations for the signing and witnessing of wills mandate, amongst other requirements, that the testator and two witnesses be concurrently present in the same room during the signing of the document.

 Do wills become invalid?

 Wills do not inherently become invalid over time, but certain circumstances can cause a will to be invalidated.
 For example, if a newer, valid will is discovered, it supersedes previous versions.
-Additionally, marriages and divorces can impact the validity of a will, depending on the circumstances, if the will was not updated after the change in family circumstances.
+Additionally, marriages and divorces can impact the validity of a will, depending on the circumstances, if the will was not updated after the change in family circumstances or not carefully drafted in anticipation of such events.

 You might be also interested in…